stormcoder/test_yahoo/README.txt

-Based on your tsconfig.json and project setup, you can execute TypeScript files in a few ways:
+You can execute tests in a few ways:

 Using ts-node (which is already in your dependencies):